Tuesday, June 30, 2015

 Or does it explode?

 Throughout her life, Nina Simone’s mainstream success stood in the shadow of her unrealized dream to be a classical musician.
-Similarly, the material rewards of her success only reinforced her childhood sense of isolation…a gap she always sought to bridge with her music.
-Following the 1963 murder of civil rights activist Medgar Evers and the Alabama church bombing that killed four little girls that same year; the discrepancy she felt between her quality of life and that of the average black person living in America, altered and politicized her artistic expression.
+Similarly, the material rewards of her success only reinforced her childhood sense of isolation… a gap she always sought to bridge through her music.
+Following the 1963 murder of civil rights activist Medgar Evers and the Alabama church bombing that killed four little girls that same year, the discrepancy she felt between her quality of life and that of the average Black person living in America significantly altered and politicized her artistic expression.

-We witness Nina Simone's transformation from demure, evening-gowned chanteuse playing to an all-white audience on TV's Playboy After Dark, to vibrant political activist joyously singing songs of protest and revolution (No pacifist, she.
-Simone believed in violent retaliation).
+We witness Nina Simone's transformation from demure, evening-gowned chanteuse performing to an all-white audience on TV's Playboy After Dark to a vibrant political activist joyously singing songs of protest and revolution (No pacifist, she; Simone believed in violent retaliation).
 The documentary juxtaposes these wildly contrasting professional images with equally at-odds-with-themselves accounts of her stormy private life.

 Revolution Evolution